barbulescualex/Cpp/README.md

 SlidingWindowStats.cpp is able to compute statistics of quasi-sinusoidal data, that ranges over some period of time between a minimum and a maximum.
 Givin a window size it can produce the min, max, average, sample standard deviation and median of incoming data.

-HomeworkManagement.cpp uses classes to implement a linked list with dequeue and enqueue functions of various assignments.
-The assignments are assigned due dates, descriptions and course codes and are returned in terms of priority.